 Did you know that we humans have 10 times as many bacteria in our bodies as we have human cells?
-They are found in the stomach, oral cavity, on the skin, and in the vagina where they help protect us against harmful bacteria, balance pH levels, convert food into nutrients, and produce important signaling substances.
-To say they are important for our health is a major understatement; we wouldn't exist at all without them.
+They are found in the stomach, in the oral cavity, on the skin, and in the vagina where they help protect us against harmful bacteria, balance pH levels, convert food into nutrients, and produce important signaling molecules.
+To say that they are important for our health is a major understatement; we would not exist at all without them.

 Benefits of beneficial bacteria:

-Healthy bacteria play a major role in overall health, and contribute to:
+Healthy bacteria play a major role in overall health, contributing among other things to:

 Healthy digestion